blackcub3s/MSc-FinalThesis/README.md

 This repository contains my MSc's final thesis and the the most important programs that I made, which were key to arrive to its end.
 These are the most important files and folders, explained:

 - [TFM_FINAL_santiagosanchez.pdf](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/TFM_FINAL_santiagosanchez.pdf): the final thesis as was handed in to the university.
-- [Writing](https://github.com/blackcub3s/MSc-FinalThesis/tree/main/Writing): Contains the LaTeX files and figures that were put together in order to compile /TFM_FINAL_santiagosanchez.pd.
+- [Writing](https://github.com/blackcub3s/MSc-FinalThesis/tree/main/Writing): Contains the LaTeX files and figures that were put together in order to compile * *TFM_FINAL_santiagosanchez.pdf* *
 - [DataAnalysis](https://github.com/blackcub3s/FIB-PRO1/tree/main/DataAnalysis): this folder contains the most important programs I made in Python to do the analysis.
-Within the sub folder [inContext](https://github.com/blackcub3s/FIB-PRO1/tree/main/DataAnalysis/inContext) you'll find the same programs, but in contextx with some of the raw data behind (and other files that contributed to the development of the final thesis)[^1].
-The most important files are:
+Within the sub folder [inContext](https://github.com/blackcub3s/FIB-PRO1/tree/main/DataAnalysis/inContext) you'll find the same programs, but in context with some of the raw data behind (and other files that contributed to the development of the final thesis)[^1].
+The most important files are linked here and you can look into them:

     * [mira_dades.py](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/DataAnalysis/inContext/mira_dades.py): **lorem ipsum sit amet**